RobotLocomotion/drake/examples/multibody/inclined_plane_with_body/README.md

 If the visualizer needs to be built, open a terminal, change to the drake directory, and type something like the following at the operating system prompt:
 ```
-bazel run //tools:drake_visualizer
+bazel build //tools:drake_visualizer
 ```
 Note: This requires that bazel (build tool) has been installed.
-If the previous command is successful, you should see the visualizer on your computer screen.
+If the previous command is successful, do step #1 to see the visualizer on your computer screen.

 ### 2. How do I run this simulation (with visualization)?
 To run this simulation, open a terminal, change to the drake directory, and